City Attorney's Office

 - Have no violation of Federal, State, or local laws, including minor traffic violations, for one year from the date you enter in the Plea in Abeyance Program.
 This includes any violation that is reportable on your driver license record.
 It does not include minor parking violations.

-- Keep the court informed of any change of address within the one year Plea in Abeyance period.
+- Keep the court and the City attorney's office informed of any change of address within the one year Plea in Abeyance period.

 Criminal Court Process